mint26/cash_frontend/README.md

 # Cash Frontend

+## Project dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Dependencies used:

-The library used for this project is [Material UI](https://material-ui.com/)
+- The library used for this project is [Material UI](https://material-ui.com/)
+- This project used [React Redux](https://react-redux.js.org/) for the state management together with [React-thunk](https://github.com/reduxjs/redux-thunk) for the middleware
+- [Formilk](https://formik.org/) is used for the form validation
+- [Recharts](https://recharts.org/en-US/) is used for generating the chart

 ## Available Scripts